-I have spent a year working with the awesome team at New Caledonia Tourism NZ, visiting this gorgeous little slice of the South Pacific, writing two blog posts a month (there’s a ton of content on here if you’re looking for information) and also helping with their social media presence on Facebook.
+New Caledonia is one of the least known Pacific Islands and I spent a year working with the awesome team at New Caledonia Tourism NZ, visiting this gorgeous little slice of the South Pacific, writing two blog posts a month (there’s a ton of content on here if you’re looking for information).

 1. Your passport must be valid for 3 months beyond your return date, or for the duration of your stay if you have an EU passport.